-At the last inspection this key question was rated as Good.
-At this inspection this key question has now remained the same.
+At the last inspection this key question was rated as Requires Improvement.
+At this inspection this key question had improved to Good.
 This meant the service was consistently managed and well-led.
 Leaders and the culture they created promoted high-quality, person-centred care.